Biodepot-workflows/GDC-dna-seq/workflow/GEN3readme.md

 1. Login to the web portal using the “Login” button.
 2. Click on the profile button at the top navigation bar.
 3. Click on the “Download Token” link.
-4. Copy the token file to the directory mapped to the /data directory in Bwb.
+4. Add a folder called "gdc" to the directory mapped to the /data directory in Bwb.
+5. Rename the token file to "gdc-user-token.txt".
+6. Copy the token file to the "gdc" directory.

 Note that PIs need to apply for access to controlled data prior to downloading GDC tokens.
 Please refer to [https://gdc.cancer.gov/access-data/obtaining-access-controlled-data](https://gdc.cancer.gov/access-data/obtaining-access-controlled-data) for detailed instructions.